The Best Solid State Guitar Amplifiers for Gigging Musicians

 Solid-state amplifiers are not valve/tube amplifiers and therefore don’t suffer from the same issues tube amps can suffer with.
 For this reason, generally speaking, solid-state amplifiers are very reliable.

 Digital Modelling Amplifiers vs Solid State

 Don’t get it confused.
-This list is focused on solid-state/Transistor amplifiers and not digital modelling amplifiers.
+This list is focused on solid-state/Transistor amplifiers and not digital modeling amplifiers.
 While both do not have tubes, I feel like they are two different technologies.
 One is analog and one has a CPU.
-There’s a lot of misleading articles online so I am going to keep this list focused on actual solid state amplifiers.
+There’s a lot of misleading articles online so I am going to keep this list focused on actual solid-state amplifiers.

 The Peavey Bandit 112 is an iconic amplifier for numerous reasons.
 These amplifiers have been used by the likes of touring and local artist alike.
 If you look closely, many live acts shot on TV shows in the ’80s most of the time had a Peavey bandit hanging out in back.
 The Peavey Bandit is an 80watt RMS amplifier into a 12″ speaker.
 The speakers have varied over the years and anything from the Red Stripe Bandit going back in time are usually the best speakers Peavey Made.